autodarts/docs/content/en/getting-started/hardware-requirements.md

 ## Computing unit

-Depending on what your system needs to be able to do, you should pay attention to the following hardware requirements when selecting the ThinClient / Raspberry / Mac:
+Depending on what your system needs to be able to do, you should pay attention to the following hardware requirements when selecting the ThinClient / Raspberry Pi (4/5) / Mac:

 | Autodarts Basic\*        | Autodarts Intermeditate\*\* | Autodarts Professional\*\*\*            |
 | ------------------------ | --------------------------- | --------------------------------------- |